gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/AI_TRAINING.md

 ## The closed-loop controller (`Wheel::goalRoutine`)

-Per corner: commit a direction from the raw reading; each tick read the flowing bag + tank, compute `actual = getPredictedBagPressure(...)`, hold the valve open; when `actual` reaches goal, close and **verify**: wait for the bag to settle (`OFFSET_SAMPLE_SETTLE_MS` air-up / `OFFSET_SAMPLE_SETTLE_DOWN_MS` air-out — venting settles slower), read the true settled pressure, then drop the committed direction and re-run the top-of-loop check against that reading.
-This makes the verify **bidirectional**: it finishes within `PRESSURE_DEADBAND_PSI` (1) of goal, keeps going the same way if it fell short, or reverses if it overshot — all inside one `goalRoutine` call.
+**Both modes share one loop** — the only difference is the predictor seam.
+Per corner: commit a direction from the raw reading; each tick read the live value and compute `actual` (pressure mode:
+`getPredictedBagPressure(...)` = raw + learned offset; height mode: `getPredictedBagHeight(...)`, an identity stub since the level sensor reads true even during flow), hold the valve open; when `actual` reaches goal, close and **verify**: wait for the bag to settle (`OFFSET_SAMPLE_SETTLE_MS` air-up / `OFFSET_SAMPLE_SETTLE_DOWN_MS` air-out — venting settles slower), read the true settled value, then drop the committed direction and re-run the top-of-loop check against that reading.
+This makes the verify **bidirectional**: it finishes within the deadband of goal (pressure `PRESSURE_DEADBAND_PSI` = 1; height `getMinValveOpenPSI()` = 0), keeps going the same way if it fell short, or reverses if it overshot — all inside one `goalRoutine` call.
 While settling, the corner keeps ticking the sync barrier with its valve closed, so it never stalls or overshoots the other three corners.
-Hard stops still bypass the verify: the in-loop `getbagMaxPressure()` / `MAX_PRESSURE_SAFETY` ceiling (fill), the 10 s `ROUTINE_TIMEOUT_MS`, or an `onlyAirUp` block (which accepts an overshoot rather than venting).
+Mode-specific bits: pressure mode logs a flowing→settled sample on each close and enforces the in-loop `getbagMaxPressure()` / `MAX_PRESSURE_SAFETY` ceiling (fill); height mode does neither (no model, and no in-loop pressure ceiling).
+Other hard stops: the 10 s `ROUTINE_TIMEOUT_MS`, or an `onlyAirUp` block (which accepts an overshoot rather than venting).
-Height-sensor mode uses the same loop with the level sensor and no offset.

 ## Persistence / migration